gnadare/gnadare.github.io/content/en/teaching/seminars/index.md

  *Click on a seminar to view detailed information.*

- [Category Theory in Computer Science.]({{< ref "seminars/ctcs.md" >}}) The seminar at Kutaisi International University.
+ - [<ins>Category Theory in Computer Science.<ins>]({{< ref "seminars/ctcs.md" >}}) The seminar at Kutaisi International University.
 Designed for mathematics and computer science bachelor students, with the goal of identifying common ground between the two fields.